ViktoriaKondrashova1/eCommerce/README.md

 # :beers: eCommerce Graduate Project

 Welcome to **BrewPort** eCommerce project.

+## :pencil: Describe

 This project is a graduation work developed as part of the JavaScript/Front-end course at RSScool.

-## :pencil: Describe
+The application was built using CommerceTools, TypeScript, Vite, React, and Ant Design.
+Its purpose is to consolidate the skills acquired during the course and prepare for the upcoming advanced framework-based courses.
+This project serves as a practical step towards mastering modern front-end development tools and best practices.

 ## :dart: Goals